-With more of us doing more shopping online – begrudgingly or enthusiastically – you’ll no doubt have seen adverts shouting “Buy Now, Pay Later”.
+With more of us doing more shopping online – begrudgingly or enthusiastically – you'll undoubtedly have seen adverts shouting "Buy Now, Pay Later”.
 Is this just the store credit of yesteryear, repackaged for a new generation?

 There are similarities between buy now, pay later – known as BNPL – and interest-free credit that was all the rage through DFS sofa sales and the Littlewoods catalogue.
 It works a little differently now, although the concept is broadly similar.